ctkelley/MPResults/README.md

    2. It's even better to clone the repo and get to the notebook from your own computer anyhow.
    3. __newtonmp.html__ is the bib for the notebook. __Do not touch it__.
 4. A pdf file of the notebook.
+5. Viewgraphs from a talk I gave at Hong Kong Polytechnic on this.

 ## How to use this mess